Microsoft Teams for Remote Work on Mac, iPhone, and iPad

 Is Microsoft Teams free to use on Mac, iPhone, and iPad?

-There is a free version that covers chat, calls, and meetings for personal use, and it installs the same way on all three devices.
-Most of the business features we relied on, like channel based teams and the shared file library, come with a Microsoft 365 subscription through your work or school account.
+There is a free version that covers chat, one-on-one and group calls, and meetings for personal use, and it installs the same way on all three devices.
+Most of the business features we relied on, like channel-based teams, the shared file library, and meeting recording, come with a paid Microsoft 365 subscription through your work or school account.
+Recording specifically is not part of the free tier.

 Does Teams sync properly across all my Apple devices?

 Yes.
 In our testing, signing in with the same account on the Mac, iPhone, and iPad kept chats, channels, and meeting history identical everywhere.
-We started messages on one device and finished them on another without losing anything, which is the whole point for remote work.
+We started messages on one device and finished them on another without losing anything.
+Just remember that a personal Teams account and a work or school account stay separate and do not merge.

 Why does Teams slow down my Mac during video calls?

-The desktop app is resource hungry, especially on older Macs.
+The current app is lighter than the old one, but it is still resource hungry, especially on older Macs.
 Long video calls push memory and processor use up, which is when you notice the fans.
-Closing other heavy apps, keeping Teams updated, and turning off background effects you do not need all help keep things smooth.
+Closing other heavy apps, keeping Teams updated, and turning off background effects you do not need all help keep things steady.

 Can I stop Teams from sending so many notifications?

 You can, and you should.
-Head into the settings and turn off alerts for channels you do not follow closely, then set quiet hours on the iPhone so it goes silent in the evening.
+In Settings, then Notifications, turn off alerts for channels you do not follow closely.
+Then set Quiet time on the iPhone, under your profile picture, Settings, Notifications, Quiet time, so the app goes silent during the hours and days you choose.
 A few minutes of tuning turns a constant buzz into only the pings that genuinely need you.